School of Physical Sciences and Computing

 Peggy Gregory is a Senior Lecturer in Computing who has a background as an IT manager.
 She is a member of the Agile Research Network, a group who undertake collaborative, funded research with industry partners into the use of agile methods in IT.
 Her research focuses on how people work together to design and build technology, looking at theory, practice, and ethics.
 She works in the taught Postgraduate course team and teaches at BSc, MSc and PhD level.
 She also runs a PhD Writing group.

 Peggy is research active within the area of computing.
-She is a member of the Innovative Computing Education Research Group and the Emerging Interactive Technologies Research Group.

 Peggy Gregory is a Senior Lecturer in Computing.
 She has worked at UCLan since 1999 and has a background as an IT Manager.
 She is a member of the Agile Research Network, a group who undertake collaborative, funded research with industry partners into the use of agile methods in IT.
 Current projects are about knowledge sharing practices and measuring value.
 She is co-editor of a book on Integrating User-Centred Design in Agile Development and User Experience design which contains a series of case studies highlighting progress made and continuing challenges in the integration of Agile and UCD.